Cube-OS/cubeOS/docs/obc-docs/index.rst

-Working with KubOS and an OBC
+Working with CubeOS and an OBC
 =============================

-After getting your :doc:`development environment <../getting-started/local-setup>` set up and playing around with the :doc:`basics of KubOS <../tutorials/index>`, you can move on to interacting with hardware.
+After getting your :doc:`development environment <../getting-started/local-setup>` set up and playing around with the :doc:`basics of CubeOS <../tutorials/index>`, you can move on to interacting with hardware.

 In this section, you'll find the following docs: